gioblu/PJON/specification/PJON-protocol-specification-v1.0.md

 ```

 ###Bus network
-A PJON bus network is the result of n PJON buses sharing the same medium and or being interconnectied to other PJON buses through routers.
+A PJON bus network is the result of n PJON buses sharing the same medium and or being interconnected to other PJON buses through routers.
 A router is a device connected to n PJON buses with n dedicated, potentially different, data link layers on n dedicated media, able to route a packet from a bus to another.
 Thanks to this rule is not only possible to share the same medium with neighbours, but also network with them and enhance connectivity.
 ```cpp
    TWO BUSES CONNECTED THROUGH A ROUTER